isc-projects/kea/doc/sphinx/arm/logging.rst

 If there are multiple logger specifications in the configuration that might match a particular logger, the specification with the more specific logger name takes precedence.
-For example, if there are entries for both “kea-dhcp4” and “kea-dhcp4.dhcpsrv”, the main DHCPv4 server program — and all libraries it uses other than the dhcpsrv library (libdhcpsrv) — will log messages according to the configuration in the first entry (“kea-dhcp4”).
-Messages generated by the dhcpsrv library will be logged according to the configuration set by the second entry.
+For example, if there are entries for both ``kea-dhcp4`` and ``kea-dhcp4.dhcpsrv``, the main DHCPv4 server program — and all libraries it uses other than the ``dhcpsrv`` library (libdhcpsrv) — logs messages according to the configuration in the first entry (``kea-dhcp4``).
+Messages generated by the ``dhcpsrv`` library are logged according to the configuration set by the second entry.

-Currently defined loggers are defined in the following table.
-The "Software Package" column of this table specifies whether the particular loggers belong to the core Kea code (open source Kea binaries and libraries), or hooks libraries (open source or premium).
+Currently defined loggers are listed in the following table.
+The "Software Package" column of this table specifies whether the particular loggers belong to the core Kea code (open source Kea binaries and libraries), or hook libraries (open source or premium).

 .. tabularcolumns:: |p{0.2\linewidth}|p{0.2\linewidth}|p{0.6\linewidth}|

-.. table:: List of Loggers Supported by Kea Servers and Hooks Libraries Shipped With Kea and Premium Packages
+.. table:: List of loggers supported by Kea servers and hook libraries shipped with Kea/premium packages
    :class: longtable
    :widths: 20 20 60